pbplop29/Lowes3/Readme.md

   > > > 1.
 SurveyRepository
   > > > 2.
 QuestionsRepository
   > > > 3.
 ResponsesRepository
-- For all entities we need to perform operations on the entities, thus services and their implementations
+- For all entities we need to perform operations on the entities, thus services and their implementation.
-- For all entities, we may have independently accessible URLs for all the operations, thus controllers and their implementations.
+- For all entities, we may have independently accessible URLs for all the operations, thus controllers and their implementation.